Lartu/ldpl/docs/index.md

 ## File Extensions

-The preferred file extension for LDPL source files is **'.l5'**.
+The preferred file extension for LDPL source files is **'.ldpl'**.
-The **'.ldpl'** file extension should, for the time being, not be used, as it may be mistaken for a LDPL4 source file.
-An LDPL interpreter should, however, be able to interpret LDPL source code independently of the extension of the file it is written in.
+The extension **'.lsc'** (LDPL Source File) should also be accepted in case the preferred extension couldn't be used for any reason.

 !!! tip
     File extensions are important: they help editors to recognize what language